kwphil/GearLang-Testing/README.md

 This is the main source code repository for GearLang.
 It will contain the std library, and docs.

+This project is **UNDER DEVELOPMENT**.
+You can contribute by forking the repo and creating a merge request.

 ## Why GearLang?

 - **Performance:** Fast and easily optimizable, suitable for OS development and Systems Programming.